lindsaygorman1/bsad482project/Table Of Contents.md

 Hi, and welcome to my findings and analysis on accessibility and and proximity to heakth care in Nova Scotia.
 Here is a summary of where you can find all of my work!

-Data - this includes the raw and edited versions of the spreadsheets that I used.
+### Data: This includes the raw and edited versions of the spreadsheets that I used.
 * Data
 * Data.2
 * Data.2 With Lindsay's Work
   * this includes my calculations and metrics for accessible housing.

-Visualizations - here you can find the following graphics I created.
+### Visualizations:  Here you can find the following graphics I created.
 * Corelation Matrix Heatmap
 * Distance to Hospitals
 * Elevator and Chair Lift